 Supervised clinical instruction in the medical and surgical areas of a busy community shelter practice.
 Students perform medical, dental and surgical treatments for the benefit of animals owned by the shelter.
 LMU-CVM faculty work with the shelter medical and surgical teams in the supervision of students.
 Students perform physical examinations on dogs and cats, and discuss their findings with LMU-CVM faculty, shelter veterinarians and staff.
-Students are intimately involved in providing medical, surgical and preventive care to shelter animals.
-Students are involved in the preparation and performance of elective surgeries (such as ovariohysterectomy, orchiectomy, and dentistry) on dogs and cats under the supervision of LMU-CVM faculty, shelter veterinarians and staff.
+Students are intimately involved in providing medical, surgical and performance of elective surgeries (such as ovariohysterectomy, orchiectomy, and dentistry) on dogs and cats under the supervision of LMU-CVM faculty, shelter veterinarians and staff.